OscarJGV26/INPUTS/README.md

 The write function receives 2 arrays with the motor signals (microseconds) and servo angles (degrees).

-An example is given in ./Inputs_Test
+An example is given in Inputs_Test.cpp.
+You can call this function as ./Inputs_Test 10 1 0.02 and it will generate sinusoidal signals in all the pins.
+As of this writting.
+Servo 4 (Channel 7 - Pin 8) is reversed.
+If you connect two leds in (pin8-any pin) you will see them alternating on/off in inverted (one is off while other is on)